Hidnish/Milestone-Project-4-Flame/README.md

 # Testing

-- The testing section for this site is located at the following link.
+- The testing section for this site is located at the following link:
     - [Testing file](TESTING.md)